CodeEquality/codeequality.github.io/_posts/2014-03-10-google-company-visit.md

 </table>
 __This event will start at 10:00am sharp.
 Any latecomers will not be accommodated.__ Please plan to arrive at least 15 minutes before the event starts.
 You must also be able to stay for the whole event.

 All transport should be handled by participants.
-We will not be able to provide any transportation.
-However, here are several public transport options\:

-##Where can I sign up?
+##How can I sign up?
 Here's what you have to do.
 Please take note of the deadlines!

-###Step 1:
+###Step 1 - by March 21st:
-Fill out this Google Form by __11:59pm, March 21st 2014__.
+Fill out this <a href="http://bit.ly/1dHbyzS" target="_blank">Google Form</a> by __11:59pm, March 21st 2014__:

+__Note:__ If you are a teacher/instructor, please have your students fill in this form individually.

-###Step 2
+###Step 2 - by March 23rd
 If you have been selected We will email you with a confirmation by __March 23rd__.
-If you have been selected, you must confirm your attendance with us by __11:29pm March 24th__.
+If you have been selected, you must __confirm your attendance with us by 11:29pm March 24th__.
 If you do not RSVP by this deadline, we will give your spot to another student in the waitlist.

 ###Step 3
 Meet us at the Google Malaysia office.
 Be there or be square!